rasmuswael/Kinematics-Fagprojekt/README.md

 # Maximum A Posteriori Inverse Kinematics
 This repository is the result of work done in the DTU course 'Project Work in Artificial Intelligence & Data'.
 In the project, 2 models for generating human-like motion were constructed, both utilizing MAP to solve the inverse kinematics problem.
-The first model, constructs normal distributions over the dataset in order to form a prior distribution over human motion.
-Secondly, we have a time dependent prior modelled using a Hidden Markov model, essentially acting as a Gaussian Mixture Model with dynamic, time dependent weights.
+The first model fits a multivariate gaussian to the dataset in order to form a prior distribution over human motion.
+Secondly, we fit a time dependent prior modelled using a gaussian Hidden Markov model, essentially acting as a Gaussian Mixture Model with dynamic, time dependent weights.

 ### How to generate a series of motions: